akhilbharti/emtropy/README.md

 ## Description

-This application displays data about SpaceX rocket launches.
+This application displays data about news headlines.

 Using the Gnews API: <https://gnews.io/>.